Logo preload

 Ebola is a hemorrhagic fever that is spread via direct contact with the bodily fluids of an infected person or a body of someone who has died from it.
 Symptoms can appear anywhere from 2 to 21 days after exposure.

-Ebola kills, on average, about half of the people who contract it, though the death rate largely depends on the resources available to patients and doctors.
-This means the disease tends to be more deadly in poor countries like DRC than in Europe or the United States.
+Ebola kills about half of those who contract it, depending on available resources for treatment.
+The disease is more deadly in poorer countries like the DRC than in Europe or the United States.

 Making matters worse, the current outbreak lies near a dangerous conflict zone, which is hampering aid efforts.